Pope Innocent X

-Pope Innocent X (Note: Innocentius X; Innocenzo X) (6 May 1574 – 7 January 1655), born Giovanni Battista Pamphilj (or Pamphili), was head of the Catholic Church and ruler of the Papal States from 15 September 1644 to his death, in January 1655.
+Pope Innocent X (Note: Innocentius X; Innocenzo X) (7 May 1574 – 7 January 1655; born Giovanni Battista Pamphili), was head of the Catholic Church and ruler of the Papal States from 15 September 1644 to his death, in January 1655.

 Born in Rome of a family from Gubbio in Umbria who had come to Rome during the pontificate of Pope Innocent IX, Pamphili was trained as a lawyer and graduated from the Collegio Romano.
 He followed a conventional cursus honorum, following his uncle Girolamo Pamphili as auditor of the Rota, and like him, attaining the position of cardinal-priest of Sant'Eusebio.
 Before becoming pope, Pamphili served as a papal diplomat to Naples, France, and Spain.

 Pamphili succeeded Pope Urban VIII (1623–44) on 15 September 1644 as Pope Innocent X, after a contentious papal conclave that featured a rivalry between French and Spanish factions.

 Innocent X was one of the most politically shrewd pontiffs of the era, greatly increasing the temporal power of the Holy See.
 Major political events in which he was involved included the English Civil War, conflicts with French church officials over financial fraud issues, and hostilities with the Duchy of Parma related to the First War of Castro.

 In theology, Innocent X issued a papal bull condemning the beliefs of Jansenism.

 Biography

 Early life

-Giovanni Battista Pamphili was born in Rome on 5 May 1574, the son of Camillo Pamphili, of the Roman Pamphili family.
+Giovanni Battista Pamphili was born in Rome on 7 May 1574, the son of Camillo Pamphili, of the Roman Pamphili family.
 The family, originally from Gubbio, was directly descended from Pope Alexander VI.

 In 1594 he graduated from the Roman College and followed a conventional path through the ranks of the Catholic Church.
 He served as a consistorial lawyer in 1601, and in 1604 succeeded his uncle, Cardinal Girolamo Pamphili, as auditor of the Roman Rota, the ecclesiastical appellate tribunal.
 He was also a canonist of the Sacred Apostolic Penitentiary, a second tribunal.

 In 1623 Pope Gregory XV sent him as apostolic nuncio (ecclesiastical diplomat) to the court of the Kingdom of Naples.
 In 1625 Pope Urban VIII sent him to accompany his nephew, Francesco Barberini, whom he had accredited as nuncio, first to France and then Spain.
 In January 1626, Pamphili was appointed titular Latin Patriarch of Antioch.

 In reward for his labors, in May 1626 Giovanni Battista was made nuncio to the court of Philip IV of Spain.
 The position led to a lifelong association with the Spaniards which was of great use during the papal conclave of 1644.
 He was created Cardinal in pectore in 1627 and published in 1629.